oudream/RobWork/doc/sphinx/contributing/cmake_standard.rst

    endif()

 **2.5 Path Variables** :raw-html:`<br />`
-When storing paths in variables, do NOT have the cmake variables end up with a slash:
+When storing paths in variables or CACHE, do NOT have the cmake variables end up with a slash:

 .. code-block:: cmake